Finnaware/Finn-Pokelatro/README.md

 93. Tauros as Bull
 94. Soda Pop (Dipplin) as Diet Cola
 95. Charizard as Trading Card
-96. Unown (J, O, K, E, R) and Scorbunny as Flash Card
+96. Unown (J, O, K, E, R, S) and Scorbunny as Flash Card
 97. Accelgor as Popcorn
 98. Scrafty as Spare Trousers
 99. Relicanth as Ancient Joker
 100. Sinistcha as Ramen
 101. Rotom Pokédex as Walkie Talkie
-102. Goodra as Seltzer
+102. Sliggoo as Seltzer
 103. Palossand as Castle
 104. Hisuian Voltorb as Smiley Face
 105. Charmeleon as Campfire